 In 2011 The Pavillion finally closed to the public.
 During 2011-2012 The Pavillion was dismantled.
 Canterbury District Council had a hard standing put down, with ornate benches surrounding it.
 This has made this area unique in Kent where the public can freely walk and play.
 A panoramic view of the estuary and the Pier Head over to Essex is now available to all.

-In 2012 events have been held by The Trust to raise funds and monies raised has enabled us to initiate our first major change to The Pier during 2013.
-On Saturday the 6th of July Sandi Toksvig opened the retail village on the pier.
+In 2012 events were held by The Trust to raise funds and monies raised enabled us to initiate our first major change to The Pier during 2013.
+On Saturday the 6th of July 2013 Sandi Toksvig opened the retail village on the pier.
 By clicking here you can see details of The Retail Village